MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 ![Screenshot of the DWG Building Conversion for Places dialog box.](../images/places/maps-creator-guide-004.png)

 1. Sign in to the [Azure portal](https://ms.portal.azure.com/#home), or create an Azure subscription.
 For more information on Azure products, see [Build in the cloud with an Azure free account](https://azure.microsoft.com/free/search/).
 2. Register for the feature flag.
-Once you've logged into your Azure account, navigate to subscriptions.
+Sign on to your Azure account and navigate to subscriptions.
 3. Under **Create a resource**, select **Subscriptions**.

    ![Screenshot of the options to create a Subscriptions resource.](../images/places/maps-creator-guide-005.png)